Original Research Article

 This type of scientific article is commonly accepted by PJGD generated out of original research conducted on empirical line or developed in the form of review under the specified scope of the journal.

-Empirical research derives knowledge from actual experience rather than from theory or belief and is primarily based on observation and experience to measure population, behavior or phenomena.
-In such studies, primary data are based on empirical evidences, therefore, subjected to both qualitative and quantitative instruments of data gathering to answer the empirical questions.
-The format for developing scientific article is called “IMRaD” to communicate empirical research findings.
+Empirical research derives knowledge from actual experience rather than from theory or belief and is primarily based on observation and experience to measure population, behavior, or phenomena.
+In such studies, primary data are based on empirical evidence, therefore, subjected to both qualitative and quantitative instruments of data gathering to answer the empirical questions.
+The format for developing a scientific article is called “IMRaD” to communicate empirical research findings.
 Followed by Abstract, such article typically has four major components:

 Abstract: Its Thematic Areas

 - It includes the description or statement of the problem being investigated

 - It includes the population and pertinent characteristics or behavior of the population

 - It describes the appropriate methodology and instruments

 - It sums up the basic findings of the research

 - It winds up with conclusions, implications, and recommendations (if any) of the research’s findings